 19. We can do the DNS mapping as below.

 20. For CNAME record.

-Cost compare with Traffic Manager and Application Gateway and WAF: Front door can fulfill the requirement of three services (Traffic Manager, Application Gateway and WAF) alone.
+Cost compared with Traffic Manager and Application Gateway and WAF: Front door can fulfill the requirement of three services (Traffic Manager, Application Gateway, and WAF) alone.
 Use Azure Calculator to compare the price.